V-Sekai/manuals/docs/decisions/template.md

 - [e.g., compromising quality attribute, follow-up decisions required, …]
 - […]

-[this section can be repeated for each option, if more than one option is open for consideration]
+[this section can be repeated for each option if more than one option is open for consideration]

 ## Option graveyard: <!-- same as above -->